BlueWallet/BlueWallet/README.md

 * Install Expo client: https://itunes.apple.com/app/apple-store/id982107779?ct=www&mt=8
 * Send the link shown in your console after `npm start` to your device
-* With Expo client, open the link
+* Open the link with Safari, Expo client should automatically handle `exp://` URI scheme

 ## MOTIVATION TO BUILD IT